State Career Development Conference

-Chapter Awards Program Hard copies of the Chapter Award Program are due to the Michigan DECA office by February 5, 2020.
+Chapter Awards Program Hard copies of the Chapter Award Program are due to the Michigan DECA office in February, date to be announced.
 Projects may be dropped off at our office or shipped.
-If shipped, we strongly recommend it to arrive on later than Monday, February 3, and sent with tracking numbers.
+If shipped, we strongly recommend it to arrive on later (date to be announced) and sent with tracking numbers.
 Late events will NOT be accepted, no matter the reason.

 Adults and Supervision

 Parents and Family Members

 Parents and family members are welcome to stay with your chapter in your assigned hotel and attend the conference, but they are then considered part of the Michigan delegation, so they must also register for the conference and pay the registration fee.
 They will need to be included on the same registration form as the chapter, and adhere to the same deadlines and Code of Conduct for students and adults, even if they are paying their portion on their own.
 All fees should be paid to the chapter, who in turn pays Michigan DECA and the assigned hotel.